5607-BlockGame/BlockGame/README.md

 ## MacOS

 - Make sure to clone the repo recursively `git clone {url} --recursive`
-  - If you have already cloned do `git pull --recurse-submodules`
+  - If you have already cloned do `git submodule update --init`
 - Install all dependencies listed in `dependencies.sh`.
 You can install with `./dependencies.sh`